It is so important as an artist to have an art style: To stand out and be able to have a body of work that is reminiscent to you, as the creator.

 HERE ARE SOME TIPS TO HELP YOU GET STARTED:

 If you have a passion, you’re going to keep practicing and creating every day, every moment possible.
-And that, in the end, is what separates the artist from every one else who says “Oh man, I could have done that.”
-(Well…you didn’t! ;P)
+And that, in the end, is what is going to help you find your own unique art style.
+Practicing.

 So – Practice your heart out.